vmware-archive/ovsdb-client-library/README.md

 ```

-From above example we can see the steps of getting an `OvsdbClient` object.
+From above example we can see the steps of getting an `OvsdbClient` object from a passive connection.

 (1) Construct a `OvsdbPassiveConnectionListener`.
 The `OvsdbPassiveConnectionListenerImpl`
 takes a `ScheduledExecutorService` for asynchronous operations.